-It has long been believed that mistletoe was only grown in Switzerland in areas at an altitude below 1000 meters above sea level.
+It has long been believed that mistletoe grows in Switzerland only in areas at altitudes below 1000 meters above sea level.

-A scientist from the Federal Institute of Forest, Snow and Landscape Research (WSL), however, found copies of the mistletoe at altitudes up to 1500 meters.
-This is a direct consequence of global warming.
-The climate has warmed considerably over the last century.
-In Switzerland, the increase in temperature was much more marked than for the world average: only in the 30 last year, the temperatures have increased by 1,5 degrees in the country.
-During the last 100 years, the limit altitude of the mistletoe distribution area has increased by at least 250 meters on average.
-This is apparent from a comparison with a study conducted in 1910.
+A scientist from the Federal Institute for Forest, Snow and Landscape Research (WSL) has however found specimens of pine mistletoe at altitudes of up to 1500 meters.
+It is a direct consequence of global warming.
+The climate has warmed considerably during the previous century.
+In Switzerland, the increase in temperatures was then much more marked than for the world average: in the last 30 years alone, temperatures have increased by 1,5 degrees in the country.
+Over the past 100 years, the altitude limit of the range of pine mistletoe has increased by at least 250 meters on average.
+This emerges from a comparison with a study carried out in 1910.

 - Federal Institute for Forest, Snow and Landscape Research (WSL)

 - Andreas Rigling - WSL - tel: +41 1 739 25 93

 Federal Forest, Snow and Landscape Research (WSL), 09 / 02 / 2005

 ; "The mistletoe conquers higher altitudes" - ATS - Le Temps,